Do the residents get the nutrition they need and what diseases affect nutritional needs?

 Care staff:

-- Is the diet you offer sufficiently varied?
+- Is the diet you offer varied enough?

-- Are the residents getting what they need?
+- Do the residents get what they need?

 - Do you have residents who are malnourished?

-- Do you have any thoughts about how you post special diets so that they look appetizing?
+- Do you have any thoughts on how you set up special diets so that it looks appetizing?

-- Is it possible to choose different types of nutritional drink for those who need one?
+- Is there an opportunity to choose different types of nutritional drinks for those who need such?

 Manager, nurse, occupational therapist and physiotherapist:

 - Do you have residents who are malnourished?
-Do you have a well-functioning partnership to help them get enough nutrition?
+Do you have a functioning cooperation to help them get enough nutrition?

-- Do routines around weighing the residents work?
+- Do routines around weighing of the residents work?

 - Is there a culture where meals are served in an appetizing way?